-This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, highlighting any previous experience implementing projects of similar design or magnitude.
-Applicants should highlight their experience/capability/capacity and success in the development and/or delivery of training for law enforcement and prosecutorial agencies nationally as well as their experience in managing subawards, including details on their system for fiscal accountability.
-They should also include their history, capabilities, and competencies of supporting youth and family partnerships.
+Describe the capabilities (what the applicant brings to the project such as resources, experience, expertise) and competencies (the unique skills and abilities of the applicant) required to accomplish the goals and objectives of the project.
+This section should describe the experience and capability of the applicant organization and any contractors or subgrantees that the applicant will use to implement and manage this effort and its associated federal funding, particularly in relation to expertise in working with programs for Tribal youth and highlighting any previous experience implementing projects of similar design or magnitude.
+Applicants should highlight their experience/capability/capacity to manage subawards, including details on their system for fiscal accountability.
 Management and staffing patterns should be clearly connected to the project design described in the previous section.
 Applicants should describe the roles and responsibilities of project staff and explain the program's organizational structure and operations.
-Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding.
+Applicants should include a copy of an organizational chart showing how the organization operates, including who manages the finances; how the organization manages subawards, if there are any; and the management of the project proposed for funding This section should also include applicant history, capabilities, and competencies of supporting youth and family partnerships.

 d.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures Describe the process for measuring project performance.
-Identify who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the project's impact.
+Plan for Collecting the Data Required for This Solicitation's Performance Measures

+Describe the process for measuring project performance.
+Identify how you will utilize youth and family voices in deciding which data will be collected, who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the project's impact.
 Describe the process to accurately report data.